AhmedElsherbini/PADLOC_stats/README.md

 2- "prefix"_presence absence.xlsx  (The more detailed one).

 It is a matrix, with a presence or absence (1/0) of each system in each genome.
-Very good to fit in heatmaps.
+Very good to fit in heatmaps in the next section.

+**What about visualization?**

+Well, nothing better than R for this, a simple (and redundant) example for heatmap exist in the defensome.R

 Thanks